Azdaroth/Azdaroth.github.io/source/_posts/2019-02-24-messages-on-rails-part-1-introduction-to-kafka-and-rabbitmq.markdown

 This type of communication is arguably quite common in the microservices world, and the funny thing is that in some aspects it's no different than reimplementing messaging systems, but done in a less effective way.

-There is a more efficient way to solve deal with the communication between internal services: using asynchronous messaging.
+There is a more efficient way to deal with the communication between internal services: using asynchronous messaging.

 ### Asynchronous Messaging